pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

                  &mut *((&mut []).as_mut_ptr() as *mut Process<'static, C>);
 ```

-And compiling still hits the same ICE, so this "param-elimination" was a legitimate reduction
+And compiling still hits the same ICE, so this ["param-elimination"][] was a legitimate reduction
 of the problem.

 Next we'll consider a related transformation on the `fn`-signature.

+{% marginblock %}
+theme: Trivialize Content
+{% endmarginblock %}
-## "Ret-elimination" (theme: Trivialize Content)
+## Technique: "Ret-elimination"
+["Ret-elimination"]: #Technique:..Ret-elimination.
+["ret-elimination"]: #Technique:..Ret-elimination.

 If you have successfully eliminated all uses of the value returned from calls to `foo`,
 then you can apply this transformation:

+Change:
 ```rust
 fn foo(----) -> ReturnType { loop { } }
 ```
-to
+to:
 ```rust
 fn foo(----) { loop { } }
 ```